-If you plan to graduate on May 3, 2019, note that you must submit three bound copies of your thesis to Reception by April 29.
+For upcoming registration and submission deadlines, please see the Important Dates section of the website.
+If you plan to graduate this year, note on the Important Dates page when you must submit three bound copies of your thesis to Reception.
 See the Thesis Guidelines for the binding procedure.